Acid Reflux: Causes, Symptoms, Treatments & Prevention

 Controllable factors may be lifestyle-related and are often preventable.
 Some of these include smoking, overeating and being overweight.

 Some foods can also trigger stomach-acid issues, so it’s also important to monitor your diet.
-For example, consuming too much caffeine, alcohol, salt-heavy foods and meals low in dietary fibre are all linked to acid reflux.
+For example, consuming too much caffeine, alcohol, salt-heavy foods and citrus foods can all be linked to acid reflux.

-An example of an uncontrollable factor that causes acid reflux is pregnancy.
+An example of an uncontrollable factor that can cause acid reflux is pregnancy.
 Pregnant women can suffer from acid reflux because of the extra pressure placed on their stomach by the growing baby.

 What happens when you have acid reflux?